 Although all the courses in the above-mentioned list are highly competitive and require the utmost hard work and dedication, there are a few of these that require going the extra mile in terms of hard work.
 In order to get lucrative grades and succeed in their career, students have to go through a rigorous and challenging curriculum, teamed up with due diligence.
 Below mentioned are the toughest Engineering branches in the world:

-General duties of an electrical engineer include designing, and building electronics, manufacturing and installing electronic equipment and networks, and meeting with clients to see how they can improve complex problems.
+The general duties of an electrical engineer include designing, and building electronics, manufacturing and installing electronic equipment and networks, and meeting with clients to see how they can improve complex problems.

-- Electrical engineering is considered to be one of the toughest Engineering courses by the students, mostly because of the abstract thinking involved.
+- Electrical engineering is considered to be one of the toughest Engineering courses by students, mostly because of the abstract thinking involved.
 An electrical engineer’s job involves a lot of creative and abstract thinking because the elements of the machine or system they are working on are not visible to their eyes.

 - Furthermore, electrical engineering involves heavy use of some abstract mathematical concepts like calculus, trigonometry and other notoriously difficult math equations.
 So if you sweat at the thought of complex mathematics, electrical engineering concepts may not be the best option for you.